 The history of syrup

-Syrup was first documented to have been collected in North America by the indigenous people.
-The practise was then adopted by the Europeans, who went on to refine the production method, and by the 1970s syrup was being refined even further producing the syrup we eat today.
+The syrup was first documented to have been collected in North America by the indigenous people.
+The practice was then adopted by the Europeans, who went on to refine the production method, and by the 1970s syrup was being refined even further producing the syrup we eat today.

 Maple syrup is valued based on its density and translucency – and is most commonly dribbled over pancakes, waffles, oatmeal and porridge.
 It can also be used as an ingredient in baking, and as a sweetener.

 Culinary expert Delia Smith described maple syrup to be "a unique ingredient, smooth- and silky-textured, with a sweet, distinctive flavour – hints of caramel with overtones of toffee – and a rare colour, amber set alight.
-Maple flavour is, well, maple flavour, uniquely different from any other.”
+The maple flavour is, well, maple flavour, uniquely different from any other.”

 For a more detailed explanation on the process of how to make maple syrup check out the video.

 Now that you know all about maple syrup, why not use some in your favourite sweet dishes this month.
 Besides pancakes, our favourite recipe is this soft and chewy flapjack mix…

 Cook time: 20 mins

 Preheat the oven to 180°C/Gas mark 4.
 Place the butter, maple syrup and sugar in a large heavy-based saucepan.
 Heat gently, while stirring often, until the butter has melted and the sugar is still grainy.